Chart Color Schemes

 Health performance in Forestier - Tasman is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Forestier-Tasman faces significant health challenges with various conditions affecting both younger and older age groups.
-The region has a low private health cover rate of approximately 46% (~1,325 people), compared to the national average of 55.3%.
+Forestier-Tasman faces significant health challenges, with various conditions affecting both younger and older age groups.
+Private health cover is low at approximately 46% of the total population (~1,325 people), compared to the national average of 55.3%.

-The most prevalent medical conditions are arthritis (affecting 15.5% of residents) and mental health issues (impacting 10.9%).
-Conversely, 55.5% of residents report having no medical ailments, slightly lower than the Rest of Tas. average of 56.9%.
+The most prevalent medical conditions are arthritis (affecting 15.5%) and mental health issues (10.9%).
+Conversely, 55.5% of residents report no medical ailments, slightly lower than the Rest of Tas. figure of 56.9%.
 The area has a higher proportion of seniors aged 65 and over at 37.0% (~1,068 people).
-Despite this, health outcomes among seniors in Forestier-Tasman are better than average, outperforming general population metrics.
+Despite this, health outcomes among seniors in Forestier-Tasman are above average and better than those of the general population.

 Frequently Asked Questions - Health